ippontech/blog-usa/posts/an-introduction-to-delta-lake-the-parquet-open-source-storage-layer-for-big-data.md

 ## ACID Transactions and Data Integrity

 A key feature of Delta Lake is that it brings ACID properties to large collections of data, stored as files, in a distributed file system or object store.
 That is very important, especially when multiple writers can concurrently modify a Delta table.
 Also, each table is self describing: all metadata for a Delta table is stored alongside the data.
-This design eliminates the need to maintain a separate metastore just to read the data and also allows static tables to be copied or moved using standard filesystem tools.
+This design eliminates the need to maintain a separate metastore just to read the data and also allows static tables to be copied or moved using standard file system tools.

 # Key Features and Functionality